+Sunak government takes Covid inquiry to court to protect Boris’s WhatsApps

-Sunak refuses to back down in Boris WhatsApps row as deadline expires
+PM refuses to back down in extraordinary row, as Cabinet Office announces judicial review

-PM refuses to rule out court action and insists government ‘confident in its position’

-Rishi Sunak has refused to back down in the extraordinary row over Boris Johnson’s WhatsApp messages and notebooks as the 4pm deadline imposed by the Covid inquiry for the handover of requested material passed.
+Rishi Sunak has refused to back down in the extraordinary row over Boris Johnson’s messages as his government launched legal action against the Covid inquiry in a last-ditch attempt to protect the material.

-The prime minister would not rule out legal action against the public inquiry as he appeared to maintain the Cabinet Office’s insistence on withholding requested material – saying the government remained “confident in its position”.

-It came as cabinet minister Grant Shapps appeared to pile further pressure on Mr Sunak by saying the inquiry should be able to “get on with its job” and ministers had “nothing to be shy or embarrassed about”.
+The Cabinet Office will seek a judicial review of inquiry chair Baroness Hallett’s demand to release the former PM’s WhatsApp messages and notebooks – revealing the unprecedented move in a letter to her team.

+The department said it was bringing the legal challenge “with regret”, but insisted that there were “important issues of principle at stake”.

 Covid inquiry chair Lady Hallett had given the Cabinet Office until 4pm on Thursday to hand over a trove of the former PM’s messages and notebooks or face the threat of a criminal prosecution.

-Asked if the government could seek a judicial review in a bid to get a judge to dismiss the inquiry’s demands, Mr Sunak: “The government is considering very carefully next steps, but is confident in its position.”

-If the refusal to comply is confirmed by the Cabinet Office, it means the two sides could be heading to court – despite warnings offered to Mr Sunak that the “cards are stacked” against the government.

-The government could still seek a judicial review over the inquiry’s demands.
-Lady Hallett’s team could also seek an order from the High Court for the material to be handed, or even launch criminal proceedings in a magistrates’ court.
+One option open to Lady Hallett’s team was to seek an order from the High Court for the material to be handed over, or even launch criminal proceedings in a magistrates’ court.

+A spokesman for the Covid inquiry acknowledged the government’s desire for judicial review proceedings, and said only that a further statement would be made at a preliminary hearing on Tuesday morning at 10.30am.

 The government had previously claimed that it did not have the requested material.
 But Mr Johnson said on Wednesday that he handed “full, unredacted” files over to officials and “urged” that they should be disclosed – heaping further pressure on Mr Sunak.

-Whitehall officials are concerned about the wider precedent that will be set by handing over swathes of WhatsApp conversations between top figures – fearing that the inquiry will seek similar levels of disclosure from senior figures, including Mr Sunak himself.

-Mr Shapps appeared to pile pressure on Mr Sunak by saying the inquiry should be able to “get on with its job”.
+Grant Shapps appeared to add further pressure on Mr Sunak on Thursday by saying the inquiry should be able to “get on with its job”.
 The energy secretary said there was “nothing to be shy or embarrassed about” when it came to ministers’ discussions on the Covid crisis.

-“I think it’s really straightforward – we have to let the inquiry get on with its job,” the senior minister told TalkTV.
+“I think it’s really straightforward – we have to let the inquiry get on with its job,” the cabinet minister told TalkTV.
 Asked if he was happy as Mr Johnson to hand over his own messages, Mr Shapps said: “Whatever they want.”

-The Cabinet Office has argued that it should withhold “unambiguously irrelevant” material – but Baroness Hallett has ruled that everything should be disclosed and she will decide what is or is not necessary.
+The Cabinet Office has argued that it should withhold “unambiguously irrelevant” material – but Baroness Hallett has ruled that she should decide what is or is not necessary.

-But Lady Hallett demanded for the material under Section 21 of the Inquiries Act 2005, and failure to comply could lead to prosecution and a potential £1,000 fine or jail term for an individual found guilty of the offence.
+The chair demanded the material under Section 21 of the Inquiries Act 2005, and warned that failure to comply could lead to prosecution and a potential £1,000 fine or jail term for an individual found guilty of the offence.

+Lord Kersake said a judicial review “can be done in days, so I think it could be resolved quite quickly”, adding: “Even if the government prevails legally, I don’t think they’re going to prevail in the court of public opinion.”

 Lord Saville, who conducted the inquiry into Bloody Sunday, said Baroness Hallett was best placed to decide what information was relevant – and warned that a court case could be “rather expensive”.